Chris Young: Still waiting to see if Pats are for real

 Last week’s 38-15 decision over Cleveland came a year after New England beat those same Browns, 45-7, and this year’s win was against a former Patriot backup QB, Jacoby Brissett, whom Bill Belichick and his coaching staff were well familiar with.
 Zappe played well, admittedly, and the Patriot defense shut down one of the NFL’s best running games, albeit one that had to revert to the passing game when New England jumped out to a big early lead.

-As of this writing, it still has yet to be announced whether Zappe will take the reins again for MNF at Gillette, or if Jones will return to the field, but either QB should be able to move the ball against the frightful Bears (2-4), who will be hard-pressed to score with the league’s second-worst passing attack.
+Either QB should be able to move the ball against the frightful Bears (2-4) Monday night, who will be hard-pressed to score with the league’s second-worst passing attack.

 But moving forward, Jones should be the primary quarterback for New England, as the 2021 first-round draft choice is the better player and more equipped to take the Patriots into the more difficult part of the schedule, which is looming, beginning next week in the Meadowlands against the 4-2(!)
 Jets.

-Note: Editor’s note: This column was written before New England’s 33-14 Monday Night Football loss to the Bears.